urgent/thisbounty.com-cra/README.md

 1. Suits on left, leads on right.
 2. Suits -> Bounty -> Leads, parent child relations
 3. Leads have bounties of their own, to suggest a workflow.
-4. Edit values through pgadmin until public release.
+4. Edit values through hasura until public release.

 ## Public Release